oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

     <copy>oci iam db-token get</copy>
     ```

 2. Connect to the database using your token.
-Notice that the AUTHENTICATION_METHOD is now listed as TOKEN_GLOBAL, rather than PASSWORD_GLOBAL which it was when you previously accessed the database with your IAM username and password.
+Notice that the AUTHENTICATION_METHOD is now listed as TOKEN_GLOBAL, rather than PASSWORD_GLOBAL, which it is when you access the database with an IAM username and password.

     ```
     <copy>sql /@lltest_high <<EOF